RodrigoRVSN/beeus-api/readme.md

 docker compose up
 ```

+3. Done!
+You can see the documentation of routes in the Insomnia in `./docs/routes-beeus-api-insomnia.json`

+## 🧪 Testing
-3. Run all tests of the project recursively
+Run all tests of the project recursively

 ```bash
 docker compose up test